nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms.markdown

 layout: post
 image: spina-sky.jpeg
 cover: spina-sky.jpeg
 excerpt: Introduction to a new CMS built on Ruby on Rails.
-This is a step by step guide to get started with it.
+This is a step by step guide to get started an build a blog with it.
 warning: Spina has been updated a lot since I've written these articles.
 Commands may have changed since.
 Let me know if you would be interested in an updated article !
 comments: true

 listed: true
 featured: false
-size: large
+size: small

 redirect_from:
 - "/spina-blog-tutorial"